googlefonts/colr-gradients-spec/colr-gradients-spec.md

 5.7.11.1.8.2.

 If the graph is not well formed, the entire color glyph definition should be considered invalid.
-In particular, applications should not simply ignore a sub-graph when an error in a paint table is detected since that could result in a visually unbounded color glyph definition.
-For instance, if a PaintColrGlyph table is found to introduce a cycle or there isn't a corresponding BaseGlyphV1Record, the remainder of the graph if that PaintColrGlyph table and its sub-graph are ignored could be unbounded.
-For this reason, if the graph is not well formed, the entire color glyph definition should be ignored.
-If the base glyph ID has an outline, that may be rendered instead.
+Similarly, if an application encounters a paint table with an unrecognized format (which could be introduced in a later minor version update of the COLR table), the color glyph should be ignored.
+If the base glyph ID has an outline, that may be rendered as a non-color glyph instead.

-Similarly, if an application encounters a paint table with an unrecognized format (which could be introduced in a later minor version update of the COLR table), the remainder of the graph could be visually unbounded, therefore the color glyph should be ignored.
+NOTE: If a sub-graph is ignored, the remainder of the graph could be visually unbounded and, therefore, invalid.

 **5.7.11.2 COLR table formats**